kubernetes-sigs/gateway-api/docs-src/concepts.md

 are a couple of consequences for complex resource graphs as opposed to single
 resources:

-* Error checking of properties spanning multiple resource will be asynchronous.
+*   Error checking of properties spanning multiple resource will be asynchronous and eventually consistent.
 Simple syntax checks will be possible at the single resource level, but cross resource dependencies will need to be handled by the controller.
 *   Controllers will need to handle broken links between resources and/or mismatched configuration.

 #### Conflicts